-Effectors are a special type of Modifier to be used by Motion: Physics feature (for more information about particle physics, see Motion).
+Effectors are a special type of Modifiers which are used by Motion: Physics feature.
 They apply non-uniform forces to particles and are used to add flair to an otherwise standard physical motion.

-Turbulence simulates the motion of particles within a participating medium, for example air or water.
-Although participating mediums might be invisible in games, simulating their turbulence allows for the creation of complex and convincing effects that give the impression particles are floating in a medium rather than appearing to be in a vacuum.
-The Turbulence Effector is applied in world space and does not depend on parent location (for more information about parent child relationships, see SecondGen).
+Turbulence simulates the motion of particles within a participating medium like air or water.
+Although participating mediums might be invisible in games, simulating their turbulence allows for the creation of complex and convincing effects

 Specifies the type of turbulence to be simulated: